What Is Life?: Background

-Content
+Content of What is Life? book

 In Chapter I, Schrödinger explains that most physical laws on a large scale are due to chaos on a small scale.
 He calls this principle "order-from-disorder".
 As an example he mentions diffusion, which can be modeled as a highly ordered process, but which is nevertheless caused by random movement of atoms or molecules.
 As the number of atoms is reduced, the behaviour of a system becomes increasingly random.
 He states that life greatly depends on order and that a naïve physicist may assume that the master code of a living organism has to consist of a large number of atoms.

 In Chapter II and III, he summarizes what was known at the time about the hereditary mechanism.
 Most importantly, he elaborates on the role mutations play in biological evolution.
 He concludes that the carrier of hereditary information has to be both small in size and permanent in time, contradicting the naïve physicist's expectation.
 This contradiction cannot be resolved by classical physics.

 In Chapter IV, Schrödinger presents molecules, which are indeed stable even if they consist of only a few atoms, as the solution.
 Even though molecules had long been known to exist, their stability could not be explained by classical physics due to the discrete nature of quantum mechanics.
 Furthermore, mutations are directly linked to quantum leaps.

 He continues to explain, in chapter V, that true solids, which are also permanent, are composed of highly ordered crystals.
 The stability of molecules and crystals is due to the same principles, and a molecule might be called "the germ of a solid".
 On the other hand, an amorphous solid, without crystalline structure, should be regarded as a liquid with a very high viscosity.
 Schrödinger writes that the heredity material is likely to be a molecule, which unlike a crystal does not repeat itself.
 He calls this an "aperiodic crystal".
 Its aperiodic nature allows it to encode an almost infinite number of possibilities with a small number of atoms.
 He finally compares this picture with the known facts and finds it in accordance with them.